agapebondservant/doed-poc/scraped/arizona.md

 For more detailed information on state financial aid programs contact:
 Arizona Commission for Postsecondary Education
-2020=
- North Central Avenue, Suite 650
+2020 North Central Avenue, Suite 650
 Phoenix, Arizona 85004-4503
-Telephon=
-e (602) 542-7230
+Telephone (602) 542-7230
 Fax (602) 258-2483

  https://highered.az.gov/

-The following are financial aid programs available to students who are r= esidents of the state of Arizona.
+The following are financial aid programs available to students who are residents of the state of Arizona.

-Arizona Leveraging Education Assistance Partnership (AzLEAP) The Arizona Leveraging Educational Assistance Partnership (AzLEAP) estab= lishes a state and institutional partnership to provide student financial a= ssistance in the form of need-based grants to low-income, undergraduate, Ar= izona resident students who have demonstrated substantial financial need, e= nabling students to attend postsecondary institutions in the State of Arizo= na.
+Arizona Leveraging Education Assistance Partnership (AzLEAP) The Arizona Leveraging Educational Assistance Partnership (AzLEAP) establishes a state and institutional partnership to provide student financial assistance in the form of need-based grants to low-income, undergraduate, Arizona resident students who have demonstrated substantial financial need, enabling students to attend postsecondary institutions in the State of Arizona.
 The grant is awarded by each participating institution.
-The maximum A= zLEAP award for the academic year is $2,500 however; the average amount awa= rded is $1,000 for the academic year.
+The maximum AzLEAP award for the academic year is $2,500 however; the average amount awarded is $1,000 for the academic year.
 Eligibility
-Must be an Arizona resident that is attending a participating eligible A= rizona postsecondary educational institution as either a full-time or half-= time undergraduate or graduate level student that can demonstrate financial= need.
+Must be an Arizona resident that is attending a participating eligible Arizona postsecondary educational institution as either a full-time or half-time undergraduate or graduate level student that can demonstrate financial need.
-Contact your school=E2=80=99s financial aid office for an application.
+Contact your school's financial aid office for an application.

 ## Scholarship of the Day